Dialpad LogoDialpad Logo Icon

 Onboarding them and providing follow-ups and good after-sales service and response times is a huge part of increasing customer retention and each customer’s lifetime value.
 Some Customer Success teams report into Sales, which makes sense because they’re essentially performing a sales function, and for these folks, some form of post-call automation is useful.

 By this I mean important information (like call transcriptions, summaries, and action items) that let you know exactly what needs to be done after the call.
-With Dialpad, all these key highlights are included in the post-call summary email that gets sent to everyone.
+With Dialpad, we can add action items while we’re in an online meeting, and these would be included in the post-call summary email that gets sent to everyone.
 It’s great because it streamlines our workflows in one easy-to-access place:

 Types of sales automation software for managers and reps